Jonassemm/togglTotalTimeExtension/README.md

 ## Config

-As a setup the **workplace ID, user email and API key** from Toggl have to be entered in the extensions options.

 -> right click on extension -> options

+As a setup the **workplace ID, user email, API key, daily working time and first day** need to be set in the extensions options.

+If you want need the total time injected to toggl.com you can enable that with the "Enable Toggl Injection" checkbox.

 The options page is also for entering holidays and sick-days and managing them.

-*The first day and the daily working time are currently hardcoded.*
+Furthermore CSV reports can be generated for any given time span.